Book Review: “It’s Not About Perfect”

 A majority of the book is about her career as a gymnast and all of the different lessons she learned and the things that she kept in her life even after she retired from competing.
 Through the next part of her story – basically her life after gymnastics – she talks about how she had to work to find what she wanted to do, how she fought to be “normal” and what she did for herself.
 Even though she had traveled all over the world, worked out 6 days a week in the gym and had many different responsibilities than anyone that had been her age, she found that being social was very difficult for her because she hadn’t done the normal things that “kids” her age had done.
-She ended up marrying a person that was not right for her – and getting divorced years later.
+She ended up marrying a person that was not right for her – and getting a divorce without lawyer years later.
 “I would get married, have kids, and live happily ever after.
-It turned out that this was not my fairy tale.” (page 203)
+It turned out that this was not my fairy tale.”

 So much of life is taught in sports, and Shannon continually points it out throughout her story.
 She tells you where she learned to be very in tune with her body and know when something wasn’t right.
 She discusses how a specific situation during a competition taught her how to focus on her treatment and see the light at the end of the tunnel, even if it is very faint and hard to see.
 So many of her lessons she had in gymnastics when she was learning the sport actually provided her with the motivation and inspiration to do what she needed to do, take care of herself and focus on the next step; not the final goal.
 If you jump too far ahead you will get overwhelmed and the task at hand suddenly feels so hard and unachievable.
 Taking pieces of the big picture and seeing the positives in them; now that is where champions are made.